kubewarden/kubewarden.io/content/blog/2026/01/end-year-2025.md

 Join us in celebrating a fruitful 2025 for the Kubewarden project!

-The team has spent equal times planting kernels and enjoying the fruits of grown ideas.
+The team has spent time planting kernels and enjoying the fruit of the grown ideas.
 Let's look together at what the basket brings as we say ciao to 2025.
-Grab anything you like for the way!
+Grab anything you like for the trip!

 ## Expanding the Scope: Introducing SBOMScanner